 Welcome!

-I am currently a Postdoctoral Fellow in the Department of Philosophy at Harvard University.
+I am an Assistant Professor in the Philosophy Department at the University of Arizona.
 My areas of specialization are Greek and Roman Ancient Philosophy and Ethics.

 The goal of my research is to understand the ways in which our imperfect human nature limits how virtuous we can become and what we can do about it.
 I address this question at the intersection of ancient proposals and current concerns in ethics.
 To learn more about my research and access paper drafts, click here.